 That opinion holds for 2020 as well.

 The Transcend 7’s engineered mesh upper has a similar fit and feel as the Glycerin 18.
-And except for the raised ‘GuideRails’, the midsole delivers a cushioning experience that feels similar to the Glycerin.
+And except for the raised ‘GuideRails’, the midsole delivers a cushioning experience that has a lot in common with the Glycerin.

 The Transcend has evolved a lot since it was first released in 2014.
-The upper went to overly narrow to a relatively relaxed and true-to-size fit profile in the last few years.
-The Transcend 7 uses a lighter mesh compared to the 6, so the fit is more accommodating.
+The upper went from overly narrow to a relatively relaxed and true-to-size fit profile in the last few years.
+The Transcend 7 uses a lighter mesh compared to the 6 so the fit is more accommodating.

 The midsole has the raised sidewalls (Guiderails) on either side, with the outer rim being slightly softer.
 As a result, the Transcend 7 creates a ride that is affirmatively neutral and supportive – a quality that works for most runners.